top of page

 and was funded by comic relief

-the inspire programme is aimed at women suffering poor mental health. run in association with blackburne house, liverpool.
+the inspire programme WAS aimed at women suffering poor mental health. run in association with blackburne house, liverpool.

 The Door is a documentary about the pioneering work of the Dual Diagnosis support group in St Helens, Merseyside.